Genimax/Genimax/README.md

 Skills: React/Redux, TypeScript, JavaScript, HTML, CSS

-- 🔭 I’m currently working on a new application that will change the idea of ​​security and anonymity.
 - 📫 How to reach me: https://t.me/GeniusOo
 - ⚡ Fun fact: wanted to be a rock star since I was 5 🎸